ybayle/awesome-deep-learning-music/README.md

 > How much can I trust the results published in an article?

 The list provided here does not guarantee the quality of the articles.
 You should either try to reproduce the experiments described or submit a request to [ReScience](https://github.com/ReScience/ReScience).
 Use one article's conclusion at your own risks.

-> How are the articles sorted?

-In [dl4m.tsv](dl4m.tsv), the articles are first sorted by decreasing year (to keep up with the latest news) and then alphabetically by author's family name.

 ## Acronyms used